araobp/ultrasonic-communication/README.md

 ### The first experiment of up x down (June 10, 2018)

+It worked!

 ![upchirp_downchirp](./doc/FFT_upXdown.jpg)

 ### Next step

-I have to come up with some synchronization technique.
+I have to come up with some synchronization technique: synchronization of TQ between the transmitter and the receiver.

 ## My original MEMS mic shield